sravaniduvvuri/ML-CLAS/README.txt

 Plugin Builder Results

-Your plugin Classification was created in:
+Your plugin ML-CLAS was created in:
     C:/Users/sklm/Desktop/Uday/Classification/R studio files\classification

 Your QGIS plugin directory is located at: